Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

 \subsection{The collective mode spectrum}

-In FIG. \ref{fig:clc_modes}(a), we plot the ground-state exciton density $n_X$ (blue line) as a function of the exciton chemical potential $\mu_X$.
+In Fig. \ref{fig:clc_modes}(a), we plot the ground-state exciton density $n_X$ (blue line) as a function of the exciton chemical potential $\mu_X$.
 When the chemical potential satisfies $\mu_X=eV_b-E_g<-E_B$, the exciton levels are inside the band gap.
-There is no exciton excitations at zero temperature and the ground state is normal insulator (NI).
+There are no exciton excitations at zero temperature and the ground state is a normal insulator (NI).
 Here, the collective excitations correspond directly to interlayer exciton states, whose excitation energies depend linearly on the exciton chemical potential.
-In FIG. \ref{fig:clc_modes}(b), we plot the lowest few exciton levels at zero momentum in the NI region Due to the rotational symmetry of the many-body Hamiltonian, these exciton states can be labeled by their angular momentum $l_z$ along the $z$-axis.
-Specifically, the blue and red lines labeled ``1$s$'' and ``2$s$'' represent the exciton levels with $l_z=0$ (monopole mode); the orange line labeled ``1$p$'' denotes the doubly degenerated exciton levels with $l_z=\pm1$ (dipole mode); and the green line labeled ``1$d$'' corresponds to doubly degenerate exciton levels with $l_z=\pm2$ (quadrupole mode).
+In Fig. \ref{fig:clc_modes}(b), we plot the lowest few exciton levels at zero momentum in the NI region.
+Due to the rotational symmetry of the many-body Hamiltonian, these exciton states (at $\bm{q}=\bm{0}$) can be labeled by their angular momentum $l_z$ along the $z$-axis.
+Specifically, the blue and red lines labeled ``1$s$'' and ``2$s$'' represent the exciton levels with $l_z=0$ (monopole mode); the orange line labeled ``1$p$'' denotes the doubly degenerate exciton levels with $l_z=\pm1$ (dipole mode); and the green line labeled ``1$d$'' corresponds to doubly degenerate exciton levels with $l_z=\pm2$ (quadrupole mode).
+When the chemical potential increases beyond $\mu_X>-E_B$, the $1s$ exciton no longer remains an excited state and instead condenses at zero temperature.
+As shown in Fig. \ref{fig:clc_modes}(a), the exciton density $n_{X}$ becomes nonzero in the ground state, signaling a transition into the excitonic insulator (EI) phase.
+Additionally, based on the sign of the renormalized band offset $\varepsilon_{\bm{k}=0}$, we mark the BEC-BCS crossover with a black dotted line in Fig. \ref{fig:clc_modes}(a).
+Since the NI-EI phase transition does not break the rotational symmetry, collective modes in the EI phase can still be labeled by the angular momentum $l_z$.
+Inspecting the collective mode spectrum in Fig. \ref{fig:clc_modes}(b), we observe that the 1$s$ exciton mode in the NI phase evolves continuously into a zero-energy mode (Goldstone mode) in the EI phase.